Continuous actions on primitive ideal spaces lift to $\mathrm{C}^{\ast}$-actions: Ideal structure of Harnisch--Kirchberg systems

-Detection of ideals is ultimately a representation theoretic property.\ In fact, it is well-known that a \Cs-subalgebra $A$ detects ideals in $B$ if and only if every $\ast$-representation of $B$ with faithful restriction to $A$ was already faithful on $B$, or equivalently, there exist no unfaithful $\ast$-representations of $B$ with fatihful restriction to $A$.\ In the following lemma, we generalise this fact.
+Detection of ideals is ultimately a representation theoretic property.\ Indeed, it is well-known that a \Cs-subalgebra $A$ detects ideals in $B$ if and only if every $\ast$-representation of $B$ with faithful restriction to $A$ was already faithful on $B$.\ In the following lemma, we generalise this fact.